-We bring our Trustees together, providing a platform to engage, network, share learning and discuss equality and human rights issues in depth.
+We bring our Trustees and Volunteers together, providing a platform to engage, network, share learning and discuss equality and human rights issues in depth.
 And we help us to find common ground and speak with one voice on shared policy solutions.

 There are four strands to our strategic communications work: audience insight research; frame and message development and testing; campaign and content creation; and building the capacity of civil society to communicate and campaign for change.

 Our focus is helping the most vulnerable overcome Isolation and exclusion and experience fullness of life.

 We help elders of ethnic backgrounds, who also live in the UK in NW10 area of London where I originally resided.

 This is the time of unprecedented uncertainty across the globe, it is hard to know how everything will plan out, but in the meantime please keep safe, and most of all, have faith.
 Inspired by our Christian faith.
 Together we can protect older people today for a better tomorrow.